Our Care Model | School of Imagination · Integrated Early Childhood Development

 At Happy Talkers

-Referring providers receive summaries and care plans with family consent.
+Referring providers can receive summaries and care plans with family consent.
 We welcome ongoing coordination for complex cases.

 At SOI + Happy Talkers